-Joint proposals including peers from multiple cities are encouraged.
+Don’t delay, as the deadline to submit proposals is Thursday, March 7, 2019, 11:59 PM PT.
+Joint proposals including peers from multiple cities will be given higher priority for consideration.
 Full consideration will be given to all complete submissions using the following guidelines:

 - Proposal offers fresh topical ideas and reflects the diversity of IDA's membership

 - Proposal includes three learning objectives.
 Please answer the following statement for each learning objective: “After this session attendees will be able to...”

 - Proposal is relevant to the conference theme and IDA practitioners